October 28, 2019

 Of course, the real recipe includes an unknown number of “loops” as we cycle back through the steps in no particular order until we decide the text is complete.
 Only by following all the original steps could we write an algorithm that produced the same document, along with its references, annotations, and edits.

-In 1945, Vannevar Bush was a computer scientist who had worked on the Manhattan project.
+In 1945, Vannevar Bush was an engineer and inventor who had worked on the Manhattan project.
 He saw first hand how people worked with complex documents and used them together with their own notes and writing to produce new “a-ha” moments.
 By attempting to automate the task, he described an algorithmic process for research, though unintentionally.

 After we dropped the bomb in WWII, Bush was deeply concerned about the direction that man’s thinking was taking.
 He proposed a new tool to help mankind “think better.”
 Called a memex, this was to be a microfilm-based machine that implemented a research algorithm mechanically.
 Bush’s description of the machine’s behavior allows us to induce the algorithm it must be “running.”